 An applicant whose first language is not English must meet the English Language Proficiency (ELP) Requirement for Graduate Studies (see Section 13.
 English Language Proficiency for Graduate Students, p.
-81).
+90).

-A student may be admitted to the M.Mus. program in order to begin their studies as a full-time student on September I (Fall) only.
+A student may be admitted to the M.Mus. program in order to begin their studies as a full-time student for the Fall semester (September) only.